Kumitokiru/Echo-Feel/README.md

-# Echo Feel – Sentiment Analyzer
+# EchoFeel – Sentiment Analyzer

 **EchoFeel** is a sentiment analysis web app built using Flask and machine learning.
 It allows users to input product reviews (in English, Tagalog, or Taglish) and receive real-time sentiment predictions: **Negative**, **Neutral**, or **Positive**.